Editorial standards

 AI tooling is not used for making editorial judgments about story significance or framing, generating claims or statistics without primary source verification, or publishing without a verification step applied to specific factual claims.

 Every article on Indoneo reflects a human editorial process applied to AI-assisted research and drafting.
 Accuracy responsibility rests with that process.
-All articles produced with AI assistance carry a disclosure.

 Accuracy and updates